 4.2.
 Using pre-trained models

 Pre-trained models, such as ResNet, CLIP, and GPT, can reduce the time required to create AI.
+Check out the large vision models to learn more about.

 Fine-tune them with your training data for domain-specific performance.
 Use transfer learning or low-rank adaptation (LoRA) for resource efficiency.